-The IMMSA-Bioinformatics working group is a collection of scientists, engineers and other professionals whothat are interested in working collaboratively towards improving the computational methods for multi-omics data, especially from measurements of microbial communities.
+The IMMSA-Bioinformatics working group is a collection of scientists, engineers and other professionals that are interested in working collaboratively towards improving the computational methods for multi-omics data, especially from measurements of microbial communities.
 The working group welcomes people from academia, industry, government or other sectors.
-In order to sign up for the working group email list and Slack, please fill out this Google sheet: https://forms.gle/TAA39T1fLxrCMAFw8.
-Future communications will be through those channels.
+In order to sign up for the working group email list, please fill out this Google sheet: https://forms.gle/TAA39T1fLxrCMAFw8.

-This year, the IMMSA-Bioinformatics working group will focus on the question: "How do we define how accurate a microbiome profile is?".
+In 2023 the IMMSA-Bioinformatics working group focused on the question: "How do we define how accurate a microbiome profile is?".
 There are many bioinformatic and wet lab methods that are used to profile the composition of microbial communities.
 What is the right way to evaluate those different methods?
 The interests of the IMMSA-Bioinformatics working group are broad, but we will consider our focal working problem to be the evaluation of taxonomic profiles of microbial communities from shotgun metagenomic sequencing data.

 Link to Google Drive With Meeting Minutes and past slides